orbitingflea/orbitingflea.github.io/_pages/about.md

 published: true
 ---

-I am a third-year undergraduate student studying theoretical computer science (TCS) in Yao Class, Tsinghua University.
+I am a fourth-year undergraduate student studying theoretical computer science (TCS) in Yao Class, Tsinghua University.
+I am applying for PhD this year.

 I mainly work on (succinct) data structures and matrix multiplication.
 I also have a broad interest in other fields of TCS, such as streaming algorithms, game theory, and online algorithms, though I did not have a chance to extensively work on them.